 - fatty fish

-You don’t have to avoid carbohydrates.
-Carbs are an excellent source of energy.
-Removing carbs from your diet can trigger sluggishness and fatigue.
-If too extreme, a low-carb diet can also lead to gastrointestinal problems and ketosis.
+If too extreme, a low carb diet can also lead to gastrointestinal problems.
 The trick is choosing the right kind of carbs.
-Focus on complex carbohydrates like vegetables, including starchy vegetables like potatoes and tubers, legumes, whole grains, and fruits.
+Focus on complex carbohydrates such as vegetables, including starchy vegetables like potatoes and tubers, legumes, whole grains, and fruits.

 Limit your intake of simple carbohydrates.
 These foods are high in sugar and calories, which can cause fat storage.
 Simple carbohydrates include white bread, white rice, pasta, cakes, and cookies.

 Fruit is a healthy addition to any diet program.
 If you’re carb-sensitive, eat fruit in moderation.
-According to the American Council of Exercise, you should follow this formula when planning your daily meals:
+According to the American Council on Exercise, you should follow this formula when planning your daily meals:

 - 30 percent carbohydrates